Prudence Cummings Wright

 The Prudence Wright Guard

-Prudence Cummings Wright was a Patriot inside and out, while her brother Samuel was a Tory, loyal to the King.
-While visiting her mother in Hollis, Prudence had overheard Samuel and Leonard Whiting making plans to pass messages between the British in Canada and those in Boston.
+Prudence Cummings Wright was a Patriot inside and out.
+While visiting her mother in Hollis, Prudence had overheard Samuel and Leonard Whiting making plans to pass messages between the British to the north and those in Boston.
 The direct road from the north to Boston ran through the town of Pepperell.
-She had also heard tales of a large force of Redcoats traveling in that same direction.

 This company of women came to be known as the Prudence Wright Guard.
 They guarded the bridge and patrolled the road, determined that no enemy should pass that way.
 There were pine trees on one side of the river near the bridge, but no houses very near.
-The road curved around high land on the north side, so the bridge wasn't visible to a person coming from the north until the bridge was nearly reached.
+The road curved around high land on the north side, so the bridge was not visible to a person coming from the north until it was nearly reached.

 The Minutewomen waited at the bridge into the night, shielding their lantern, remaining totally silent so as not to give their presence away.
 At last, two horsemen approached the bridge from the north.
 Taking advantage of the element of surprise, Prudence burst upon them with her lantern shining brightly in their faces, demanding to know their identity and business.